 The best thing about it is the simple interface coupled with the easy-to-use tools.
 Therefore, you can write amazing stories and give your wildest thoughts the ideal shape.

 Bear has a good library of more than a dozen themes that make it a lot easier to design stories.
 Features like tagging, archiving, and adding tasks to notes enable to take control of your stuff.
 Furthermore, you can export your projects in multiple formats such as HTML, PDF, DOCX, MD, JPG, and EPUB.

-Lastly, after a free trial of one week, you will have to upgrade to Bear premium’s $1.49 monthly or $14.99 annually plan.
+Lastly, after a free trial of 14 days, you will have to upgrade to Bear premium’s $2.99 monthly or $29.99 annually plan.

 If you want to streamline all of your projects and get them ready before the deadline, pick out “Agenda.”
 One of the notable features of this app is the advanced text editor.

 Depending on the specific theme, you can give a befitting look to your notes.
 It allows you to convert your text into multiple formats like Markdown and HTML.
 Segregate your files into different categories so that will access them instantly.

 The app lets you connect your sticky notes to the events in your personal calendar.
 As a result, you can plan your meeting perfectly.